holyaustin/museum3-base/README.md

 4. npm run dev

-### npm run dev

-Deploying on Testnet / Mainnet

-# This command will deploy your smart contract on BSC testnet
+# This command will deploy your smart contract on Base Sepolia testnet

-  npx hardhat run scripts/deploy.js --network morphTestnet
+  npx hardhat run scripts/deploy.js --network baseTestnet

 ## Areas where ZKPs can be effectively utilized